ethereum/kzg-ceremony-specs/docs/sequencer/queueStrategy.md

 - Waiting for the computation to be performed
 - Receiving the updated transcript
 - Validation by the Sequencer
-- Notifying the next contributor to begin
+- Opening up a slot for the next participant who calls `/lobby/try_contribute`

+## Contributing

+Once the participant finishes computing their contribution, they call `POST /contribute` with the resulting file.
+If sequencer determines the contribution was valid (see: [sequencer spec](./sequencer.md)), it returns a contribution receipt.
+Otherwise an error is returned.
+In both cases the participant is blacklisted from joining the lobby and contributing again.

 # Sequencer Handover

 Handover from one sequencer to another will occur at infrequent, planned intervals over the time span of the ceremony.
-To facilitate handover, the sequencer is able to stop accepting new entries to the queue, and to halt processing once the queue is exhausted and the last contribution completely processed.
+To facilitate handover, the sequencer is able to stop accepting new participants to the lobby, and to halt processing once the lobby is emptied (either by participants becoming offline or finishing their contributions).